sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### I added a calendar to the Calendar app but it doesn't show up in Dato

-You need to enable the calendar in “Dato › Preferences › Calendar Events”.
+You need to enable the calendar in “Dato › Preferences › Events”.

 #### Dato doesn't show up in the menu bar